njablons/Nathan-Jablonski-Portfolio/docs/Labs/L05/index.md

 *Figure 4: Parameter configuration table for the female block.*

 ### 6. Tolerance Decision-Making Process
-A nominal clearance allowance of $0.015\text{ in}$ was engineered between the male slider beam and female channel to accommodate standard FDM nozzle extrusion width variances.
+A nominal clearance allowance of 0.015 in was engineered between the male slider beam and female channel to accommodate standard FDM nozzle extrusion width variances.

 ### 7. Final CAD Assembly
 ![Final Assembly CAD](Screenshot%202026-09-16%20193157.png)